 Learn more about Anisoprinting, a broad landscape of 3D printing technologies and latest news and releases from Anisoprint.

-Composite 3D printing is a relatively new trend in additive manufacturing.
-It is an innovative technology that allows creating 3D printed parts with enhanced parameters of strength, stiffness, and durability due to fiber component added to plastics.
-There are two ways to add fiber to plastics: fill with chopped fiber or reinforce with continuous strands, […]
+Composite 3D printing is a relatively new trend in additive manufacturing: it is an innovative technology that allows to 3d print parts with enhanced parameters of strength, stiffness, and durability due to fiber component added to plastics.
+Here is how fiber can be combined with plastics: filling with chopped fiber or reinforcing with continuous strands. […]